 Canon Michell is a priest in the Episcopal Diocese of Dallas.
 He has served as Prebendary, Dean of the Cathedral of St. Matthew, Canon to the Ordinary, and Canon for Strategic Development.
-His interests are in
+His interests are in congregational development, and he has written two books: How to Hit the Ground Running and Beyond Business as Usual.

-- D.Min., Fuller Theological Seminary, Pasadena, CA - M.Div., University of the South, Sewanee, TN - J.D., University of Houston, Houston, TX - B.A., University of Texas, Austin, TX devoted to supporting and encouraging the ministry of deacons, local theological education, spiritual retreat ministry, and the preservation of orthodox Anglicanism in the Episcopal Church.
+- D.Min., Fuller Theological Seminary, Pasadena, CA - M.Div., University of the South, Sewanee, TN - J.D., University of Houston, Houston, TX - .
+B.A., University of Texas, Austin, TX devoted to supporting and encouraging the ministry of deacons, local theological education, spiritual retreat ministry, and the preservation of orthodox Anglicanism in the Episcopal Church.
 An enrolled member of the Citizen Potawatomi Nation, he also serves as an assisting bishop of the Navajoland Area Mission in the Four Corners region of the Southwest.
 A native of Oklahoma, he now lives most of the year in Minnesota where he is "Papa Mike" to his ten grandchildren.